gmarocco/ESP32indEVB/README.md

  d) isolated RS485 with termination resistor

- e) There is a 9 RGB LED matrix (WS2812B)
+ - There is a 9 RGB LED matrix (WS2812B)

-f) There are 9 ESD protected GPIOs
+- There are 9 ESD protected GPIOs

-g) There is a free section of testpoints for experiment
+ - There is a free section of testpoints for experiment

 This is the third version of the board.
 With respect to the second version, some nets have been renamed and stiching vias along the board perimeter have been added